Chrisae9/chis-website/content/blog/pz-server.md

 ![Project Zomboid](images/pz.webp)

 Another day another server!

 Here is how to get a simple Project Zomboid Dedicated Server up and running.

 You will no longer have to overheat your gaming pc/laptop by hosting a server while playing with your friends.

 ## Installing SteamCMD

-Make sure that SteamCMD is installed on the linux server.
+Make sure that SteamCMD is installed on the Linux server.

 [Link to SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD)